vercel-support/johnny.sh/content/blog/you-might-not-need-gatsby.md

 First of all, disclaimer: I love [Gatbsy](https://www.gatsbyjs.org/).
 This framework has completely changed the way I think about both Static Site Generators(SSG) and React.
 It has sent shockwaves through the frontend community, and showed us the true potential of the so-called "JAMstack".
 This website is even built with Gatsby!

-Okay ,done with disclaimer, time to complain.
+Okay, done with disclaimer, time to complain.
 There are some serious issues with Gatsby, the new popular kid in React, Frontend, and SSG worlds.

 ## What could possibly be wrong with Gatsby?
 In short bullet point format: